-Study Study Title Contracts and resourcing Timeframes Summary of required personnel capability / resourcing requirements OMP1 Monitoring of Surface Hydrocarbon Distribution at Sea and Marine Megafauna Observations AMOSC Participating Member Contract MoU for access to National Plan resources through AMSA OSRL Associate Member Contract Eni global capability The Environment Panel Contracts (Contract No. 5000020088 and 5000020210) may be used to supplement the capability of AMSA, AMOSC and OSRL to provide materials to assist with opportunistic Marine Fauna Observations.
-KSAT - satellite monitoring (refer to Section TOLL (Contract No. 5000024047) - vessels Offshore Services Australia (Contract No. 5000021388) - aircraft APASA, via AMOSC - Oil Spill Modelling Thamarrurr Rangers (Contract No. 5000023936) 24 hours (AMOSC, OSRL personnel) 24 hours (KSAT) Vessel access within 24 hours of mobilisation Visual observations from chartered vessels occur within 72 hours of mobilisation.
+Study Study Title Contracts and resourcing Timeframes Summary of required personnel capability / resourcing re OMP1 Monitoring of Surface Hydrocarbon Distribution at Sea and Marine Megafauna Observations AMOSC Participating Member Contract MoU for access to National Plan resources through AMSA OSRL Associate Member Contract Eni global capability The Environment Panel Contracts (Contract No. 5000020088 and 5000020210) may be used to supplement the capability of AMSA, AMOSC and OSRL to provide materials to assist with opportunistic Marine Fauna Observations.
+KSAT - satellite monitoring (refer to Section TOLL (Contract No. 5000024047) - vessels Offshore Services Australia (Contract No. 500009738) and PHI (Contract No. 5000021388) - aircraft APASA, via AMOSC - Oil Spill Modelling Thamarrurr Rangers (Contract No. 5000023936) 24 hours (AMOSC, OSRL personnel) 24 hours (KSAT) Vessel access within 24 hours of mobilisation Visual observations from chartered vessels occur within 72 hours of mobilisation.
 Visual observation - from vessels of opportunity occur within 24 hours of mobilisation.
 Visual observation - from aircraft/ helicopter within 24 hours of mobilisation.
 Best endeavours for access to AUV glider via OSRL 24 hours (Thamarrurr Rangers).
-Thamarrurr Rangers are located in the Wadeye region and can be immediately mobilised to site Section 1.2 presents the annualised probability of floating oil above 1 g/m2.
-The maximum extent of floating oil at 1 g/m2 is approximately 40km from the WHP location.
-Given the small area with any surface expression of floating oil, a single aircraft and observer are considered appropriate for mapping the floating oil distribution.
-Opportunistic observations of Marine Megafauna would be recorded during each aerial survey.
-The monitoring team should initially consist of at least: 1 x trained observer 1 x person with oil spill assessment training Vessel and aircraft operators Additional assessment teams should be mobilised as required during the response.
-OMP2 Monitoring of Hydrocarbons: Weathering and Behaviour in Marine Waters OSRL Associate Member Contract Petrolab laboratory TOLL (Contract No. 5000024047) - vessels Thamarrurr Rangers (Contract No. 5000023936) Environment Panel Contracts (Contract No. 5000020088 and 5000020210) 24 hours (ORSL personnel) Best endeavours basis for access to single monitoring unit (AUV) Typically 48 hours - 5 days (Petrolab access) Vessel access within 24 hours of mobilisation 24 hours (Thamarrurr Rangers).
-Thamarrurr Rangers are located in the Wadeye region and can be immediately mobilised to site Within 24 hours Eni has access to: 1 x OSRL personnel to operate the OSRL fluorometry unit (Turner C3); and 1 x vessel and crew for towing the fluorometry unit.
-In addition Eni has the YSI EXO2S sonde (with Cyclops 7F - Refined Fuels attachment and other attachments for water quality) which is located at the YGP and available immediately.
-It is anticipated that the Turner C3 will monitor the leading edge of the spill initially (OMP2), whilst the YSI EXO2S sonde will take baseline (SMP6) and/or provide additional hydrocarbon sampling over the spill area (OMP2).
-Eni will utilise the environmental panel to obtain other fluorometer units on a best endeavours basis (not guaranteed) over the course of the response.
-An Autonomous Underwater Vehicle (AUV) equipped with fluorometer or towed fluorometry unit) may be sourced via OSRL on a best endeavours basis (refer to Section 5.3).
-The AUV monitoring team should initially consist of at least: 1 x AUV engineer to operate the AUV and support data integration into a response (the engineer would be sourced from the AUV provider); and 1 x vessel and crew for AUV deployment.
-Additional assessment teams should be mobilised as required during the response.
-Additional water quality analysis equipment may be sourced from Eni's laboratory services provider, Petrolab.
+Thamarrurr Rangers are located in the Wadeye region and can be immediately mobilised to site Section 1.2 presents the annualised probability of floating oil a oil at 1 g/m 2 is approximately 40km from the WHP location.
+Giv of floating oil, a single aircraft and observer are considered appr Opportunistic observations of Marine Megafauna would be record The monitoring team should initially consist of at least: • 1 x trained observer • 1 x person with oil spill assessment training • Vessel and aircraft operators Additional assessment teams should be mobilised as required d OMP2 Monitoring of Hydrocarbons: Weathering and Behaviour in Marine Waters OSRL Associate Member Contract Petrolab laboratory TOLL (Contract No. 5000024047) - vessels Thamarrurr Rangers (Contract No. 5000023936) Environment Panel Contracts (Contract No. 5000020088 and 5000020210) 24 hours (ORSL personnel) Best endeavours basis for access to single monitoring unit (AUV) Typically 48 hours - 5 days (Petrolab access) Vessel access within 24 hours of mobilisation 24 hours (Thamarrurr Rangers).
+Thamarrurr Rangers are located in the Wadeye region and can be immediately mobilised to site Within 24 hours Eni has access to: 1 x OSRL personnel to operate the OSRL fluorometry unit (1 x vessel and crew for towing the fluorometry unit.
+In addition Eni has the YSI EXO2S sonde (with Cyclops 7F - Refor water quality) which is located at the YGP and available im will monitor the leading edge of the spill initially (OMP2), whilst and/or provide additional hydrocarbon sampling over the spill a Eni will utilise the environmental panel to obtain other fluoro guaranteed) over the course of the response.
+An Autonomous Underwater Vehicle (AUV) equipped with fluoronsist of at least: 1 x AUV engineer to operate the AUV and support data interpe sourced from the AUV provider); and 1 x vessel and crew for AUV deployment.
+Additional assessment teams should be mobilised as required definitional water quality analysis equipment may be sourced from requirements during the response.